 One example of a scholarship for single moms like this is the Arkansas Single Parent Scholarship Fund.
-This is a scholarship that was designed specifically to help single parents in the state of Arkansas who are working toward education with the potential to improve their earning potential.
+This is a scholarship that was explicitly designed to help single parents in the state of Arkansas who are working toward education with the potential to improve their earning potential.

 - Single parents living in Arkansas

 - Hold custody of one or more children under the age of 18

 - Have no diploma or degree from a four-year educational institution

 Another example of geographically limited scholarships for moms are those offered by the Capture the Dream organization.
 They provide a Single Parent Scholarship designed to offer assistance for single moms or dads with low-incomes as they enroll in an accredited two- or four-year educational institution.
 This scholarship is only available to residents of the San Francisco Bay area.